1991 430 km of Monza

 The 1991 430 km of Monza was the second round of the 1991 World Sportscar Championship season, taking place at Autodromo Nazionale Monza, Italy.
 It took place on May 5, 1991.

+Qualifying

+Qualifying results

+Class leaders are in bold.
+The fastest time set by each entry is denoted in gray.

+Race

-Official results
+Race results

 Class winners in bold.
 Cars failing to complete 90% of the winner's distance marked as Not Classified (NC).